 His book of photographs, "Nicaragua," won the Overseas Press Club Award for Excellence.
 He covered the 1979 Sandinista Revolution in Nicaragua; the U.S.-backed Contra War and the Salvadoran Civil War in the 1980s; the U.S. invasion of Panama; the 1994 invasion of Haiti, the 1990-91 Persian Gulf War and the subsequent wars in Iraq and Afghanistan.
 He won two national Emmy Awards and was nominated for two others.

-LARRY KIRKMAN Executive Producer Larry Kirkman has produced and executive produced public television documentaries funded by PBS, CPB and NEA, including the series "America Works."
-He is a filmmaker-inresidence in the Investigative Reporting Workshop, where he produced the interactive documentary "Nightmare Bacteria: Life Without Antibiotics."
-He is a professor of Film and Media Arts at American University, where he was dean of the School of Communication for 11 years.
-His work in social advertising campaigns includes Connect for Kids, which received more than \$300 million in donated media and was a pioneer in online journalism and digital strategies.
+LARRY KIRKMAN Executive Producer Larry Kirkman has produced and executive produced public television documentaries funded by PBS, CPB and NEA, including the series America Works.
+He is a filmmaker-in-residence in the Investigative Reporting Workshop and Film and Media Arts professor at American University, where he was dean of the School of Communication for 11 years.
+His work in social advertising campaigns includes Connect for Kids, which received more than \$300 million in donated media and was a pioneer in digital strategies.
 As the American Film Institute's first director for video and television, he produced the National Video Festival at the Kennedy Center.
-He edited Strategic Communications for Nonprofits, a series of media guides for major foundations and their grantees.
-He served as chair of Oneworld. org, an international online news service.
+He edited Strategic Communications for Nonprofits, a series of media guides and served as chair of Oneworld. org, an international online news service and innovator in public service communications.